laravel/docs/structure.md

 The `app` directory, as you might expect, contains the core code of your application.
 We'll explore this folder in more detail soon.

-The `bootstrap` folder contains a few files that bootstrap the framework, configure generator paths, and perform environment detection.
+The `bootstrap` folder contains a few files that bootstrap the framework and configure autoloading.

 The `config` directory, as the name implies, contains all of your application's configuration files.